 One of my/your readers wanted me to have a talk with you and turn you back to the regular system plus CommentLuv. lol

 Did you read my comparison of Livefyre to CommentLuv and why someone would choose one or the other http://www.dragonblogger.com/livefyre-action-commentluv/ both have their strengths for different reasons.
-If Wordpress were to revamp their commenting system, then Livefyre may be able to meet what I am looking for.
+If WordPress were to revamp their commenting system, then Livefyre may be able to meet what I am looking for.

-As it stands now there are things Livefyre can do that Commentluv cannot due to the limitations of the Wordpress commenting systems.
+As it stands now there are things Livefyre can do that Commentluv cannot due to the limitations of the WordPress commenting systems.
 I love CommentLuv, I still promote it and even say that for most bloggers it is the ideal commenting system, but the bridge between Social Media and blog that I am looking for requires me to use Livefyre at this time as well as with Livefyre I can stay on a post and watch and respond to comments coming in real time without refreshing page, it works like a living dialog box for my bigger posts.

 Note, I didn’t really see the clear benefit until I started getting a few posts reaching 200+ comments which is where I really started seeing Livefyre shine.

-I meant to say if Wordpress were to revamp, then maybe CommentLuv would be able to achieve what I was looking for.
+I meant to say if WordPress were to revamp, then maybe CommentLuv would be able to achieve what I was looking for.

 Just read the post, Justin – you make some good points.